-This page provides an overview of banking requirements for cities and counties in Washington State, along with sample banking RFPs and agreements.
+This page provides an overview of banking requirements for local governments in Washington State, along with sample RFPs/agreements and links to best practices and list of authorized depositaries.

-Cities and counties may pay for their banking services by direct charges for each service or by compensating balances or a combination of the two.
-(Compensating balances are funds the bank holds on which it pays no interest.)
-To make certain that they are getting the services at a good price, cities and counties should periodically do a request for proposals (RFP).
+Cities and counties may pay for their banking services by direct charges for each service, by compensating balances (funds the bank holds on which it pays no interest), or a combination of the two.

 - RCW 39.58.080 - Deposit of public funds in public depositary required -- Deposits in institutions located outside the state